Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

 Now, we have two different CPIs to make in this instruction - a transfer and a mint.
 We are going to be using a `CpiContext` for both in this instruction as well.
-There is a catch, in the `stake` instruction we did not require a "signature" from a PDA but in this instruction we do.
+There is a catch however, in the `stake` instruction we did not require a "signature" from a PDA but in this instruction we do.
 So, we cannot follow the exact same pattern as before but we can do something very similar.

 Again, let's create two skeleton helper functions implemented on the `Unstake` data struct: `transfer_checked_ctx` and `mint_to_ctx`.